 One of the big advantages of Expo is that you can build for iOS on a PC.
 However, the answer to the question ‘how to build an expo app on a PC’ whilst well documented here, also contained lots of info I didn’t need as I was already set up with certificates in my Apple developer account, and was only publishing for iOS.
 So this is a more condensed overview for anyone wanting to build an Expo standalone iOS app using a PC.

 Before you follow these steps I have presumed that as a Windows user you’ve already installed the WSL as outlined here.
 I’m also presuming that you’ve built an Expo app, and that you have an Apple Developer account.
-Once you have then you are ready to build your app.
+Once you have then you’re ready to build your Expo app.

 - Open Powershell as administrator by right-clicking the Powershell icon and selecting ‘run as administrator’

 - Type – Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux